-Thank you Eric, for sharing your story.
+Thank you, Eric, for sharing your mountain climbing expedition story.
 Success does not always mean attaining a summit but instead stepping outside our comfort zone and confronting our fears.

 ‘Call me Ahab.
 Mount Olive has been my personal white whale ever since I failed to summit the modest Wapta peak in 2015.
 Two years ago while participating in a Yamnuska Intro to Mountaineering course I discovered my aversion to heights was a little more acute than I anticipated (I know: acrophobia and an interest in mountaineering is an odd combination).
 I reached the col between Olive and St. Nick and balked.
 I watched as others in my group, even teen cadets, seemingly glided to the summit.